Information for Veterinary Practitioners

 (b) in the quickest manner practicable.

-List A diseases - any person who knows or suspects that an incidence of a List A disease has occurred in Tasmania must, as soon as possible and in the quickest manner practicable -
+Exotic and Emergency Animal Diseases (previously referred to as List A diseases)- any person who knows or suspects that an incidence of an exotic or emergency animal disease has occurred in Tasmania must, as soon as possible and in the quickest manner practicable -

-(a) notify an inspector of that incidence or possible incidence if the person knows or suspects that an inspector has not or may not have been notified of the incidence; and
+(a) notify an Authorised Officer of that incidence or possible incidence if the person knows or suspects that an Authorised Officer has not or may not have been notified of the incidence; and

 (b) notify the owner of the infected animal or other thing of that incidence or possible incidence if -